jevansbio/net2blend/README.md

 - vertex.size = Size of vertex.
 Default is 0.2
 - edge.size = Edge size.
 Default is 0.1.
 - edge.3d = Edges is a 3d object.
 If FALSE will flatten this edge.
 Default is 3d.
-- edge.curve = Amount to curve edges.
+- edge.curve = Boolean:Should an edge be curved (defaults to 0.2) or numeric: Amount to curve edges.
 If a single value, this will be scaled by the length of the edges in the plot.
-Default is 0
+Default is 0.
+- edge.forcecurve= Boolean.
+If TRUE an edge will be set up so as to be curved in blender, even if edge.curve=0.
 - vertex.intersect = Boolean.
 If TRUE edges will meet in the center of the vertex.
 If FALSE edges will be shortened by size of vertex.
 Default is TRUE
 - vertex.edgeshorten = If provided, edges will be shortened by this value instead of the size of the vertex.
 Default is 0.
 - edge.arrows= Boolean.
 If TRUE, plot arrowheads at the end of edges.
 Default is FALSE
 - edge.arrowsize = Thickness of arrows.
 If edge.arrows is TRUE and no value is provided, is based on edge.size
 - edge.arrowlength = Length of arrows.
 If edge.arrows is TRUE and no value is provided, this defaults to 0.2
 - edge.dash = Size of dashed edges.
 Larger values result in a greater number of short dashes.
 Defaults to 0, no dash.
+- edge.isdashed = Boolean.
+Should an edge be set up to be dashed even if the value of edge.dash is 0.
+- zoffset1 = minimum amount to offset 2d edges below z coordinate to avoid clipping.
+Defaults to 0.01.
+- zoffset2 = maximum amount to offset 2d edges below z coordinate to avoid clipping.
+Defaults to 0.05.
 - directed = Boolean.
 Should be true for a directed network.
 In future this should be obtained from the net argument.
 - outputdir = File path for export.
 Default is working directory
 - netname = name to append as prefix to files.
 Format is netname_edata_netname2.csv or netname_vdata_netname2.csv